 It’s the beginning of March and St. Patrick’s Day is just around the corner.
-Since I’m not Irish-American, I don’t have much reason to commemorate the holiday, but I certainly consider the reuben sandwiches and good beer that celebrate the day to be welcome noshing traditions in this cold and rainy season.
+Since I’m not Irish-American, I don’t feed great pressure to commemorate the holiday, but I certainly consider the Reuben sandwiches and good beer that celebrate the day to be welcome noshing traditions in this cold and rainy season.

 Corned beef is one of my favorite meats and it’s not difficult to make at home, which is attested to by cooks across the web.
 Just type in “homemade corned beef” to your favorite search engine and you’ll come up with pages galore.

 (By the way, “corning” is a technique for preserving or curing meat by soaking it in brine for long periods of time.)